TyreKing/Smart_Mirror/README.md

 ### Prerequisites
 You will have to provide your own keys for the Smart Mirror.

+ JavaFX: If you do not have it downloaded, follow this tutorial [here](https://www.eclipse.org/efxclipse/install.html)
 <ul>Twitter Consumer Keys and Access Token & Access Token Secret</ul>
 <ul>YouTube Data API v3 OAuth 2.0 client IDs (Json File)</ul>
 <ul>OpenWeatherMap API key</ul>